triggermesh/docs/docs/targets/jira.md

 -d '{"id":"IP-9"}'
 ```

-- `com.jira.custom`
+## `com.jira.custom`

-The Jira target will request the Jira API when this event type is received.
-The CloudEvent data expects a generic API request as seen at this example:
+The Jira event Target will send a request to the Jira API when this event type is received.
+The CloudEvent data expects a generic API request as defined in [this schema](../../schemas/jira.custom.json).

 ```sh
 curl -v -X POST http://jiratarget-tmjira.default.svc.cluster.local \